 I’d say that Cheow Lan lake should be the number one priority for any visitor to Thailand, that’s how much I enjoyed it there.
 To visit, you need to book in advance as you need to get a boat to the lakehouse.
 We stayed at Smiley’s Lakehouse which offered reasonable accommodation including en-suite facilities.
 There are quite a few lake house options to choose from depending on your budget, so take a look and see what works for you.

 We also stayed in the jungle, at Smiley’s Bungalows, who arranged the lake house and transfers.
 Here we went trekking in the jungle, learnt all about leeches, and relaxed.
-Note neither of these properties appear to show in the major booking sites, so you need to contact them directly through their website.
 Also, when at Smiley’s Bungalows, do try the Jungle Massaman curry – it’s excellent!

 Getting to Khao Sok can be a bit tricky – the train line can get very busy so you definitely need to book in advance.
 Many guest houses will pick you up from the nearest station (Surat Thani).
 There are also minibuses here from various locations around Thailand, and both a bus and plane service from Bangkok.
 Read more on the options from around Thailand here, and be sure to book in advance for whichever option you choose.

-You can read more about my thoughts on visiting both the Cheow Lan Lake in Khao Sok National Park and Khao Sok jungle, and for even more reading, check out this post from another travel blogger on how awesome she thought Khao Sok was.
+You can read more about my thoughts on visiting both the Cheow Lan Lake in Khao Sok National Park and Khao Sok jungle.

 Ok, from Khao Sok it’s time to hit up the gorgeous beaches of Thailand for your last four days.
 Where you go next is really up to the sort of style of beach you’re looking for.
 If you’re into resorts, people, and partying, then hop on the four hour minibus down to Phuket and go nuts.